-We process your data to provide a service you've asked for under a contract.
-For example, we process your payment information when you buy extra storage for Google Drive.
+We process some data in order to provide a service you've asked for under a contract.
+For example, we need to process your payment information when you buy extra storage for Google Drive.

 When we're complying with legal obligations